-Book Review : Around the world with Tadka Girls
+Around the World with Tadka Girls – A book review!

-Tadka Girls Ruchira Ramanujam and Ranjani Rao and write a popular food blog called "Tadka Pasta".
+Tadka Girls Ruchira Ramanujam and Ranjani Rao and write a popular food blog called “Tadka Pasta“.
 Ruchira and Ranjani have been family friends from a very long time, since they were staying in the US.
 The blog started as a way to document their recipes and the idea slowly led to a book.
-They say they took about 6 months to write the book but it took over 2 yrs to finally get in print.
+They say they took about 6 months to write the book ‘Around the World with Tadka Girls’, but it took over 2 yrs to finally get in print.

 I attended the Tadka Girls promotion event which happened at Atta Gallata some weeks ago, which was basically a cooking demo and an interactive session about the book.
 I always tell people, there is no other way to launch a cookbook then do a cooking demo and I am glad these girls did one.